Changle, Fuzhou

-' (长乐 (長樂, Chánglè), Foochow Romanized: Diòng-lŏ̤h) is one of 6 urban districts of the prefecture-level city of Fuzhou, the capital of Fujian Province, China.
+Changle (长乐 (長樂, Chánglè), Foochow Romanized: Diòng-lŏ̤h) is one of 6 urban districts of the prefecture-level city of Fuzhou, the capital of Fujian Province, China.
 It occupies a land area of 648 km2 and a sea area of 1327 km2.
 Changle was established in the sixth year of Emperor Wude (AD 623) during the Tang dynasty, was a capital of the succeeding Min Kingdom, and became a county-level city on February 18, 1994.
 The district faces the East China Sea and is connected to Mawei district by the Min River.
 Due to an increase in businesses, the province is now one of the richest provinces in China.
 The city was upgraded to a district in August 2017 by a government proposal.

-Located 30 km outside downtown Fuzhou, Changle has a total population of 680,000 and is the hometown of more than 700,000 overseas Chinese.
+Located 30 km outside downtown Fuzhou, Changle has a total population of 680,000 and is a prominent qiaoxiang to more than 700,000 overseas Chinese across the world.

 Transportation

 Air

 The Fuzhou Changle International Airport is a major airport located in the Zhanggang Subdistrict (formerly, Zhanggang Town) of Changle.
 This airport services the entire northern Fujian area, and it has regular scheduled flights to many domestic and international destinations.